 - Transfer to a roasting pan with a roasting rack.

-- Optional: Truss the turkey.
+- Optional: Truss the bird.
 Tie the legs together with kitchen twine.
 This is more for visual appeal than anything.
 It will cook evenly whether trussed or not.

 - Bake on convection until the internal temperature of the thickest portion of the thigh and breast (without touching the bone) all reach 165℉.
-This will take between 1.5-3.5 hours depending on the size of your turkey.
-See How Long To Cook a Turkey in a Convection Oven in post for approximate cooking times.
+This will take between 1.5-3.5 hours depending on the size of your bird.
+See How Long To Cook in a Convection Oven in post for approximate cooking times.

 Notes